singlecell-batches/getting-started/README.md

 ## Meetings

-We have a weekly meeting on Mondays 9am PDT / 12pm EDT ([Link to the Google Hangouts Call]).
+We have a weekly meeting on Mondays 9am PDT / 12pm EDT ([Link to the Google Hangouts Call](https://hangouts.google.com/hangouts/_/czbiohub.org/batch-fx)).
 This is where we discuss batch effect correction algorithms, how to use them, data access, and analysis results.
 Hope to see you there!

 ## Data Access